fbpx

 Lavin Exclusive Speaker

 Our collective and individual identities are messy, amorphous, and impossible to define—but New Yorker staff writer and bestselling author HUA HSU says that’s a good thing.
 Telling our own complex stories complicates the narratives that are told about us, and opens up new worlds of possibility.
-Hua won the Pulitzer Prize for his New York Times bestselling memoir Stay True, which turned him into a “literary phenomenon” (The New York Times), was named one of The NYT’s Top 10 Books of the Year, and won the 2022 National Book Critics Circle Award for Autobiography.
+Hua won the Pulitzer Prize for his New York Times bestselling memoir Stay True, which turned him into a “literary phenomenon” (The New York Times).
+It was named one of The NYT’s 100 Best Books of the 21st Century (alongside classics like The Goldfinch and Americanah), and won the 2022 National Book Critics Circle Award for Autobiography.
 It touches on the immigrant experience and growing up Asian-American; but more than that, it’s an exploration of grief, pop culture, being young, and how friendship helps us discover who we are.
 Hua weaves his story with wider questions of diversity and culture, proving that moments of connection and community always surround us.

 “The things that make Hua Hsu’s writing so singular—his searching grace, his rigorous sensitivity, his ability to make a living world out of the seemingly liminal—crystallize in this once-in-a-lifetime book.”